qzhuae/MarkdownNotes/COMP4901JFinal/comp4901j.md

 PyTorch Variables remember how they were created. `requires_grad=False` or `True`

 `DataLoader` wraps a data-set and provides minibatching, shuffling, multithreading.
+We can iterate over `loader` to form minibatches